thanhndv212/figaroh-examples/examples/tiago/README.md

 ## References

-- Nguyen et al. "Robot Calibration using the FIGAROH Framework" (2023)
+- Nguyen et al. "Improving Operational Accuracy of a Mobile Manipulator by Modeling Geometric and Non-Geometric Parameters" (2024)
 - Khalil & Dombre "Modeling, Identification and Control of Robots" (2002)
 - Swevers et al. "Optimal Robot Excitation and Identification" (1997)